See Middle Tier.

 - Make sure all Open Dental Users that will be connecting through Middle Tier have a Password created.

-- In the production database, click Setup, Miscellaneous.
-Change the Update Server Name to match the Middle Tier server.
+- In the production database, change the Update Server in Preferences to match the Middle Tier server name.

-- See MySQL Security if you require strong MySQL security.
+- See MySQL Security if strong MySQL security is required.

 Installation